 Lots of fluids

-It is very likely your child is losing lots of fluids due to vomiting and loose motions.
-Dehydration is the biggest concern for this condition called gastroenteritis.
-However, giving your child lots of fluid may help to keep her hydrated.
+Most likely, your child is losing lots of fluids due to vomiting and loose motions.
+Dehydration is the biggest concern for stomach flu condition called gastroenteritis.
+Giving your child lots of fluid may help to keep her hydrated.

-Kids do not really feel like eating or drinking anything at this time when they are feeding sick already.
-Moreover, they are unable to stomach everything and their appetite is not very active due to this viral infection or seasonal allergies.
+Sometimes kids do not feel like eating or drinking anything, especially at this point when they are feeling sick already.
+They are unable to stomach everything, and their appetite is not very active due to viral infection or seasonal allergies.

 Feed liquids in a very small amount.
 If they are able to stomach that, you can increase the quantity gradually.

-For kids, Pedialyte is a great source of electrolytes, that have minerals, sugar, and salts which they need to regain their hydration level.
+For kids, Pedialyte is a great source of electrolytes, minerals, sugar, and salts.
+They need to regain their hydration level.

 You can water-down Gatorade to make sure they take in all those essential minerals, salt, and sugar.

-Try to avoid caffeinated drinks or acidic like orange juice, etc. as it may cause more discomfort.
+Try to avoid caffeinated, acidic or citric drinks, like orange juice, etc, as it may cause more discomfort.

 Semi-solid or light food